Pharmaceutical shipments have an overwhelmingly large impact on the global response to infectious diseases and general healthcare.

 What do airline changes mean for life science logistics?

 While the transportation of samples, medicines and vaccines appears a minor contributor to the overall air freight business, it is arguably the most demanding and vital.

 This industry requires:

-- Harmonized handling procedures and constant communication – liaising with airline carriers and transport partners, route planning and advanced preparation of all customs documentation is essential when transporting time and temperature-sensitive biological materials.
+- Harmonised handling procedures and constant communication – liaising with airline carriers and transport partners, route planning and advanced preparation of all customs documentation is essential when transporting time and temperature-sensitive biological materials.

-- Contingency planning - logistics experts will often pre-book airline space where possible, as well as utilizing alternative routings or cargo only options, ensuring on-time delivery no matter how late plans change.
+- Contingency planning - logistics experts will often pre-book airline space where possible, as well as utilising alternative routings or cargo only options, ensuring on-time delivery no matter how late plans change.